osrg/ryu-certification/switch/LINC.md

 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .
+If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4]

     2Mbps(ethernet/ipv4(src=random,dst=random)/tcp(src_port=random,dst_port=random))-->'in_port=1,actions=group:select(actions=output:2/actions=output:3)' ERROR
-        Received unexpected throughput: {'in_port': 2} 1999.46kbps, {'in_port': 3} 0.00kbps
+        Received unexpected throughput: {'in_port': 2} 1999.12kbps, {'in_port': 3} 0.00kbps
 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .
+If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4]

     2Mbps(ethernet/ipv6(src=random,dst=random)/tcp(src_port=random,dst_port=random))-->'in_port=1,actions=group:select(actions=output:2/actions=output:3)' ERROR
-        Received unexpected throughput: {'in_port': 2} 1999.07kbps, {'in_port': 3} 0.00kbps
+        Received unexpected throughput: {'in_port': 2} 1999.12kbps, {'in_port': 3} 0.00kbps
 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .
+If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4]

     2Mbps(ethernet/arp(src_ip=random,dst_ip=random)-->'in_port=1,actions=group:select(actions=output:2/actions=output:3)' ERROR
-        Received unexpected throughput: {'in_port': 2} 1998.34kbps, {'in_port': 3} 0.00kbps
+        Received unexpected throughput: {'in_port': 2} 1997.17kbps, {'in_port': 3} 0.00kbps
 </pre>
 <a name="1677965b6b2cffd3c4d47b52b7629ca0">group: 01_SELECT_Weight_Ether</a>
 <pre>
 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .
+If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4]

     2Mbps(ethernet(dst=random,src=random)/ipv4/tcp)-->'in_port=1,actions=group:select(weight=1,actions=output:2/weight=2,actions=output:3)' ERROR
-        Received unexpected throughput: {'in_port': 2} 2018.98kbps, {'in_port': 3} 0.00kbps
+        Received unexpected throughput: {'in_port': 2} 2021.00kbps, {'in_port': 3} 0.00kbps
 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .
+If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4]

     2Mbps(ethernet(dst=random,src=random)/ipv6/tcp)-->'in_port=1,actions=group:select(weight=1,actions=output:2/weight=2,actions=output:3)' ERROR
-        Received unexpected throughput: {'in_port': 2} 2030.75kbps, {'in_port': 3} 0.00kbps
+        Received unexpected throughput: {'in_port': 2} 2031.50kbps, {'in_port': 3} 0.00kbps
 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .
+If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4]

     2Mbps(ethernet(dst=random,src=random)/arp)-->'in_port=1,actions=group:select(weight=1,actions=output:2/weight=2,actions=output:3)' ERROR
-        Received unexpected throughput: {'in_port': 2} 2019.04kbps, {'in_port': 3} 0.00kbps
+        Received unexpected throughput: {'in_port': 2} 2020.61kbps, {'in_port': 3} 0.00kbps
 </pre>
 <a name="d52d0a95caf9ce38f77620354812c83c">group: 01_SELECT_Weight_IP</a>
 <pre>